erick-ol/js-unit-tests/README.md

 ## JavaScript Unit Test

-This was a project developed in the [Software Development Course at Trybe](https://www.betrybe.com/formacao-desenvolvimento-web) as a challenge while I was learning how to use Jest with Unit Testing.
+This was a project developed in the [Software Development Course at Trybe](https://www.betrybe.com/formacao-desenvolvimento-web) as a challenge while I was learning Unit Testing.
 Made on ```June 22nd, 2021```.

 ### How to download and run the project code